Institute for Medieval Studies

 |Paper 342-b||Magic, Matrimony, and the Moon: Medieval Lunar Symbolism in J. R. R. Tolkien's The Lay of Aotrou and Itroun and The Fall of Arthur

-Kristine Larsen, Geological Sciences Department, Central Connecticut State University
+Kristine Larsen, Department of Earth & Space Sciences, Central Connecticut State University

 Index Terms: Language and Literature - French or Occitan; Language and Literature - Middle English; Medievalism and Antiquarianism